Web Design for Healthcare Businesses: Trust, Compliance, and Visibility

 Start with a free reviewHealthcare is a different kind of purchase.
 A patient choosing a physiotherapist, a private GP, or a dental practice is making a decision that involves their health, their personal information, and a significant degree of trust.
 The website has to do more work to establish that trust than it would for a business in most other sectors.

 Compliance is an area where healthcare websites require specific attention.
-Privacy policy and cookie consent requirements are standard across all sectors.
-Healthcare businesses additionally need to think carefully about how patient enquiries are handled — contact forms that collect health information need to be processed securely, and the language used on the site needs to avoid making clinical claims that could be construed as medical advice.
+Beyond standard GDPR and cookie requirements, contact forms that collect health information need to be processed securely, and the language used on the site needs to avoid making clinical claims that could be construed as medical advice.

 For local healthcare businesses — dental practices, physiotherapy clinics, private GP services — local SEO is as important as it is for any other service business.
-Patients search for services near them.
-A dental practice that does not appear in local search for dentist in their town is invisible to the majority of people who would otherwise be prospective patients.
 The Google Business Profile, location-specific service pages, and consistent business information across directories are all relevant.

-The booking and contact journey needs particular thought in healthcare.
+The booking and contact journey needs particular thought.
 Many patients prefer to book online rather than call, and a website that offers online booking — or at minimum a clear, simple contact form with a specific expected response time — will convert at a higher rate than one that only offers a phone number during business hours.
-The expectation of friction in the contact process loses patients who are ready to book.

 Ready to start?